radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Result**

 1. `developer@my-company.net` is added to the out-of-the-box role `developer` for the `default-application` resource group
-2. `developer@my-company.net` is added to the out-of-the-box role `deplorer` for the `default-environment` resource group
+2. `developer@my-company.net` is added to the out-of-the-box role `deployer` for the `default-environment` resource group

 **Exceptions**

 The operation fails and informs the user interactively if:

-* The current user is not a member of the `radius-admin` or `group-admin` roles or the `cluster-admin` RoleBinding in the Kubernetes cluster
+* The current user is not a member of the `cluster-admin`, `radius-admin` or `group-admin` roles

-### Scenario 3 – Multi-tenant enterprise
+### Scenario 3 – Complex enterprise

-In a complex, multi-tenant enterprise environment, Radius will be used by multiple development teams to build and maintain multiple different applications.
+In a complex, enterprise environment with multiple teams, Radius will be used by multiple development teams to build and maintain multiple different applications.
 Infrastructure management duties will be split across multiple infrastructure teams.
 For example, cloud environments may be maintained by a cloud infrastructure team while on-premises is maintained be a data center team.
 Resource types and recipes may be maintained by different teams as well.
 The DBA team may maintain database resource types and recipes while an enterprise architecture team maintains other resource types.

 Large enterprises need a flexible authorization model which enables them to tightly control a granular set of actions permitted on granular set of resources.
 To describe this scenario in more depth, a series of user stories will be described based on the diagram below.